jonataserpa/jonataserpa/README.md

 - ⚡ Fun fact: ...
 -->

+- "The only way to do something great is to love what you do.
+If you haven't found it yet, keep looking.
+Don't settle"

 - I'm a Father, Developer FullStack, Fullcycle, Musician, Mentor, and Future Content Creator
 - 👨🏽‍🎓 I enjoy teaching coding skills as well as helping students & fellow developers